wmde/wikibase-release-pipeline/deploy/README.md

 ```
 > 💡 If you have made changes to `docker-compose.yml`, commit them to a separate branch and merge them with upstream changes as you see fit.

-> 💡 Each major version of WBS Deployment Kit always references exactly one major version of each of the WBS Service Images.
-Thus, updating WBS Deployment Kit minor and patch versions from a major version's git branch will never lead to breaking changes in WBS service images.
+> 💡 Each major version of WBS Deploy always references exactly one major version of each of the WBS Images.
+Thus, updating WBS Deploy minor and patch versions from a major version's git branch will never lead to breaking changes in WBS service images.

 #### Major upgrades

-Major version upgrades are performed by updating WBS Deployment Kit's major version.
+Major version upgrades are performed by updating WBS Deploy's major version.
 This is done by changing your git checkout to the new major version branch.
-This may reference new major versions of WBS Service Images or involve breaking changes.
+This may reference new major versions of WBS Images or involve breaking changes.
 In turn, those may require additional steps as described below.

 WBS only supports updating from one major version to the next version in sequence.
 In order to upgrade from 21 to 23, you must first upgrade from 21 to 22 and then to 23.